Trust. Experience. Results.

 One of the best things about liposuction is that the scarring is very minimal when compared to other procedures.
 In most cases, only a tiny incision is required, through which the liposuction cannula is inserted.
 The skilled surgeons at Austin-Weston, The Center for Cosmetic Surgery take great care to place their incisions strategically so that scars can be easily concealed with clothing and undergarments.
 Oftentimes, the scars heal and fade so well that they are barely visible, even to the patient!

-If you are interested in liposuction, the first step is to be evaluated by an experienced board-certified plastic surgeon.
+If you are interested in liposuction, the first step is to be evaluated by an experienced plastic surgeon.
 Call the convenient Reston, VA office of Austin-Weston, The Center for Cosmetic Surgery to schedule your consultation today, and learn more about how liposuction can finally get rid of that stubborn fat and help you achieve the body of your dreams!